Sekhmet: Worship

-During an annual festival held at the beginning of the year, a festival of intoxication, the Egyptians danced and played music to soothe the wildness of the goddess and drank great quantities of wine ritually to imitate the extreme drunkenness that stopped the wrath of the goddess—when she almost destroyed humanity.In 2006, Betsy Bryan, an archaeologist with Johns Hopkins University excavating at the temple of Mut in Luxor (Thebes) presented her findings about the festival that included illustrations of the priestesses being served to excess and its adverse effects on them being ministered to by temple attendants.
+During an annual festival held at the beginning of the year, a festival of intoxication, the Egyptians danced and played music to soothe the wildness of the goddess and drank great quantities of beer and wine ritually to imitate the extreme drunkenness that stopped the wrath of the goddess—when she almost destroyed humanity.In 2006, Betsy Bryan, an archaeologist with Johns Hopkins University excavating at the temple of Mut in Luxor (Thebes) presented her findings about the festival that included illustrations of the priestesses being served to excess and its adverse effects on them being ministered to by temple attendants.
 Participation in the festival was great, including by the priestesses and the population.
 Historical records of tens of thousands attending the festival exist.
 These findings were made in the temple of Mut because when Thebes rose to greater prominence Mut absorbed some characteristics of Sekhmet.
 These temple excavations at Luxor discovered a "porch of drunkenness" built onto the temple by the Pharaoh Hatshepsut during the height of her twenty-year reign.

 During the Greek dominance in Egypt, note was made of a temple for Maahes that was an auxiliary facility to a large temple to Sekhmet at Taremu in the Delta region, a city which the Greeks called Leontopolis.

+History

+The first known unambiguous reference to Sekhmet has been found in the mortuary complex of Nyuserre Ini of the Fifth Dynasty of Egypt.
+She seems to have been a comparatively minor figure in the old kingdom, becoming much more significant in the new kingdom.
+Around 700 (but perhaps significantly more) statues of Sekhmet were constructed for the Mortuary Temple of Amenhotep III during the middle kingdom.

+Sekhmet is worshipped by some modern pagans particularly those who follow Goddess spirituality.
+The worship may involve modern statues of Sekhmet but also of those in museum collections.